hmohebbi/hmohebbi.github.io/teaching.md

 ## Tutorials
 * <span class="emoji">💥</span>__Upcoming__: _"Interpretability Techniques for Speech Models"_ at Interspeech 2025 conference, in Rotterdam. [[materials](https://interpretingdl.github.io/speech-interpretability-tutorial/)]
-* A hands-on tutorial on _"NLP & LLMs"_ for Dutch high school students, as part of their preparation for the 2nd International Olympiad in Artificial Intelligence ([IOAI](https://ioai-official.org/)).
+* Hands-on tutorial on _"NLP & LLMs"_ for Dutch school students participating in the Olympiad in Artificial Intelligence ([IOAI 2025](https://ioai-official.org/)).
 * A series of short educational videos on how to open the Black Box of Large Language Models:
     * Why it is crucial to track how Transformers mix information? [[YouTube](https://youtu.be/8Nj1xiV-hA0?si=mPvH9Pmt4HRvUyzF)]
     * How to best measure context-mixing in Transformers? [[YouTube](https://youtu.be/JPOBPY-ndfk?si=vQ2JdME8oo_6iFCU)]